 Bob worked at a publicly traded company in the computer software industry, Computer Inc. He was the Vice President of Sales where he reported directly to the CEO.
 Joe Smith is one of Bob’s very close friends and co-worker.
 He was a sales executive and also directly reported to the CEO.
 Both Bob and Joe had worked at the company for over ten years and had formed a very close relationship not only with each other, but had also become close friends with the CEO of the company.

-As a very well experienced manager in an executive position, Bob thought that he had dealt with a lot of situations in which he had to make hard decisions.
-It was part of his job from very early on.
-However, he was not prepared for the information he would be told that would turn into a situation involving a close friend and co-worker, his CEO and circumstances in which his ethical values and character would be put to the test.
+Joe forged the signature of a customer on a sales contract.
+Bob knew of the forgery.
+What should he do?

 Background